BabbleSim/ext_2G4_libPhyComv1/docs/README.md

 and the 2nd reception must be configured with prelocked_tx set to true.
 In this case, the receiver will continue automatically with the same transmitter it sync'ed to last time.
-It is the responsibility of the device to properly set the modulation of the 2nd reception to match the transmitter 2nd transmission.
+It is the responsibility of the device to properly set the coding_rate of the 2nd reception to match the transmitter 2nd transmission.

+The first transmission payload shall contain at least 1 byte, in which the lowest 2 bits are the CI.
+The FEC2 transmission address should be an invalid one (for ex.
+0x0), to ensure no other Receiver matches it as if it were a FEC1.
+The FEC2 reception:
+ * should be set to be piggybacking, and should preferably have n_addr = 0 (to ensure nothing else is locked if the Tx FEC2 disapears).
-For coded phy, the 2nd/piggybacking Rx pream_and_addr_duration should be set to 0, acceptable_pre_truncation = 0, scan_duration = 1,
+ * pream_and_addr_duration should be set to 0, acceptable_pre_truncation = 0, scan_duration = 1,
    sync_threshold = UINT16_MAX.

 This can be expanded to any number of sub-payloads with the same or different modulations.